ancientmystic-dev/Portfolio/data/home.md

-I'm a software engineer mostly focused on the user-facing side of digital products.
+I'm a Product designer mostly focused on the user-facing side of digital products.

-I'm currently living in Berlin, taking a break from work and planning what to do next.
+I'm currently living in Bengaluru.

-During the past several years, I worked at [Klarna](https://klarna.com)'s consumer app ecosystem and a blockchain startup called [Lisk.](https://lisk.io)

-Before moving to Berlin, I lived in Istanbul and built cross-platform media streaming apps for [putio](https://put.io), which I'm still a part of.
+I currently work at [Procedure](https://www.procedure.tech/).

 Thanks for visiting my website!